All Episodes

 What is the one country trying to stop this renegade society of total male dominance, the United States?

-And yet what does she write about?
+And yet, what does she write about?

 She writes about the United States being too much like Deadwood.

-Bush is too much like the the uh the lawless people of Deadwood, doesn't care what uh what anybody says he can't do, just gonna go ahead and do it.
+Doesn't care what anybody says he can't do, just going to go ahead and do it.

 They can solve the problems in their minds.

-And and w I'm wondering why that is.
+And I'm wondering why that is.

-Is it why is that?
+Why is that?

 Why do they lie to themselves?